 Conclusion

-In Ubuntu, to update the NodeJs versions to its latest release, use the “Binary Packages”,
+To update the NodeJS versions to their latest release, use the “Binary Packages”,